rasmushenningsson/DISSEQT.jl/README.md

 An overview log file - [AlignUtils.log](https://www.synapse.org/#!Synapse:syn18695095) - is also created.

 ## Codon Frequency Inference
+Codon frequencies are inferred from BAM Files.
+An example script can be found [here](https://www.synapse.org/#!Synapse:syn18697620).
+The output is one [Mutant Swarm File](https://www.synapse.org/#!Synapse:syn18697618) per sample and an [overview log file](https://www.synapse.org/#!Synapse:syn18697621).

 # Contact
 If you have problems running DISSEQT, please open an issue in the Issue Tracker or contact rasmus.henningsson@med.lu.se.